LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_types.rst

 viscous region of the computational domain, while isotropic *tetrahedron* or *hexahedron* :ref:`Cells` are used in the *inviscid* region to solve the Euler equations.
-The sample :ref:`MixedCellTopology` :ref:`UnstructuredMesh`, of a Generic Wing/Fuselage configuration, depicted in :numref:`figs/unstructuredMeshMixedShape`, consists of *triangular prism* :ref:`Cells` for the *viscous* boundary layer portion of the domain that are stitched to *tetrahedra* :ref:`Cells` for the inviscid/Euler portion of the mesh.
+The sample :ref:`MixedCellTopology` :ref:`UnstructuredMesh`, of a Generic Wing/Fuselage configuration, depicted in the above :ref:`unstructured mesh <figs-unstructuredMeshMixedShape>`, consists of *triangular prism* :ref:`Cells` for the *viscous* boundary layer portion of the domain that are stitched to *tetrahedra* :ref:`Cells` for the inviscid/Euler portion of the mesh.